 The subject property is an existing lot of record with frontage on Trout Lake.
-It gains road access via Ross Drive.
+It gains road access via private access over neighbouring properties onto Ross Drive.
+The lot is a large parcel that is currently developed with two existing cottages (including accessory structures).